kintohub/kintohub-docs/docs/getting-started.md

 title: Getting Started
 ---

-This start-to-finish guide will walk you through creating a first microservice from scratch and getting it up and running on Kintohub.
+This start-to-finish guide will walk you through creating a first microservice from scratch and getting it up and running on KintoHub.
 It should take you about 15-30min.
 Have fun!

 ## Getting your code ready for KintoHub - overview